-- 2.2 Nothing in this Deed shall prohibit or restrict the Grantor in the redevelopment of the Grantor's Land or the construction of improvements thereon so long as the Grantor at all times complies with its covenant in Clause 2.1. - 2.3 The Grantor shall maintain and repair to a reasonable standard those portions of the Grantor's Land which are adjacent to the Section of the boundary crossing which is, by this Deed, available to the Grantee, its employees, agents, contractors, invitees and licensees pursuant to Clause 1. - If the Grantor at any time wishes to sell the (a) 2.4 Grantor's Land, the Grantor will notify the Grantee in writing of the price and terms upon which the Grantor is prepared to sell the The Grantee shall then have Grantor's Land. seven (7) days in which to accept the Grantor's If the Grantee does not accept the offer. period time the within offer Grantor's sell may Grantor then the specified Grantor's Land to any third party but will not sell the Grantor's Land at a lesser price or upon terms and conditions more favourable to a first offering without party third Grantor's Land to the Grantee at that lesser price or upon those more favourable terms and conditions. - (b) This Clause shall not apply to any transfer to any member of the immediate family of the Grantor provided that it shall be a condition to the transfer of the Grantor's Land to any member of the Grantor's immediate family that the transferee shall enter into a covenant with the Grantee upon the same terms as are set out in this Clause 2.4.
+- 2.2 Nothing in this Deed shall prohibit or restrict the Grantor in the redevelopment of the Grantor's Land or the construction of improvements thereon so long as the Grantor at all times complies with its covenant in Clause 2.1. - 2.3 The Grantor shall maintain and repair to a reasonable standard those portions of the Grantor's Land which are adjacent to the Section of the boundary crossing which is, by this Deed, available to the Grantee, its employees, agents, contractors, invitees and licensees pursuant to Clause 1. - If the Grantor at any time wishes to sell the 2.4 (a) Grantor's Land, the Grantor will notify the Grantee in writing of the price and terms upon which the Grantor is prepared to sell the The Grantee shall then have Grantor's Land. seven (7) days in which to accept the Grantor's If the Grantee does not accept the period within the time Grantor's offer specified then the Grantor may sell Grantor's Land to any third party but will not sell the Grantor's Land at a lesser price or upon terms and conditions more favourable to a third party without first offering Grantor's Land to the Grantee at that lesser price or upon those more favourable terms and conditions. - (b) This Clause shall not apply to any transfer to any member of the immediate family of the Grantor provided that it shall be a condition to the transfer of the Grantor's Land to any member of the Grantor's immediate family that the transferee shall enter into a covenant with the Grantee upon the same terms as are set out in this Clause 2.4.